-Sampson is a practical theologian and ordained minister.
-Her research interests include Black preaching women's embodiment, African heritage spiritual traditions, Black girls' ritual performance, and the relationship between digital proclamation and spiritual formation.
-She is the creator and curator of Pink Robe Chronicles TM and Raising Womanish Girls TM, both digital platforms used to elucidate the role of sacred memory and ritual in the collective healing of marginalized communities.
-John E. Senior Director of the Art of Ministry and Associate Teaching Professor of Ethics and Society AB, Bowdoin College; MDiv, Harvard Divinity School; PhD, Emory University Senior directs the School of Divinity's Art of Ministry program, which includes its field education curriculum.
+Senior directs the School of Divinity's Art of Ministry program, which includes its field education curriculum.
 His research and teaching focus on pastoral formation for ministry, field-based learning, ministry leadership in both ecclesial and public settings, and the role of theological education in preparing leaders for a wide variety of institutional contexts.
 Trained in Christian ethics and the sociology of religion, Senior is also interested in political theology and ethics and earth-centered approaches to ministry and the moral life.
-He is currently working on a book project on structural evil.
+He is the author of A Theology of Political Vocation: Christian Life and Public Office (Baylor University Press, 2015) and is currently working on a book project on emerging patterns and practices of leadership in ministry.
 Senior is an ordained Teaching Elder in the Presbyterian Church (USA).

-Katherine A. Shaner Assistant Professor of New Testament BA, Luther College; MDiv, Harvard Divinity School; Certificate of Studies, Lutheran School of Theology at Chicago; ThD, Harvard Divinity School
+Katherine A. Shaner Assistant Professor of New Testament

+BA, Luther College; MDiv, Harvard Divinity School; Certificate of Studies, Lutheran School of Theology at Chicago; ThD, Harvard Divinity School

-In classrooms, in faith communities, and in the public square, Shaner challenges leaders to listen for the voices of people who are usually left out of stories in our biblical texts and in our histories of justice.
+In classrooms, in faith communities, in the public square, Shaner challenges leaders to listen for the voices of people who are usually left out of our stories in our biblical texts and in our histories of justice.
 She works with archaeological materials from modern-day Turkey, Greece, and Israel to help better understand the full context of the earliest Christian communities.
 She teaches courses across the New Testament and early Christian history that explore the theological, social, and political implications of biblical interpretation for contemporary communities.
-Throughout her teaching and scholarship she examines the intersections of race, class, and gender as well as the ethics of contemporary biblical interpretation.
+Throughout her teaching and scholarship Shaner examines the intersections of race, class, and gender as well as the ethics of contemporary biblical interpretation.
 Her course offerings include Women and Slaves in Early Christianity, The Material World of the New Testament, Interpreting New Testament Letters, Interpreting New Testament Gospels, Revelation, and introductory courses.
-Shaner's book, Enslaved Leadership in Early Christianity (Oxford University Press, 2017), challenges readers to re-think common perceptions about how enslaved persons participated in early Christian communities.
+Shaner's book, Enslaved Leadership in Early Christianity (Oxford University Press, 2018), challenges readers to re-think common perceptions about how enslaved persons participated in early Christian communities.
 She is an ordained pastor in the Evangelical Lutheran Church in America (ELCA) and is a regular guest preacher and presider.

-Porter Taylor Visiting Professor of Episcopal Studies BA, University of North Carolina at Chapel Hill; MA, University of South Carolina; MDiv, University of the South; PhD, Emory University
+Porter Taylor Visiting Professor of Episcopal Studies

+BA, University of North Carolina at Chapel Hill; MA, University of South Carolina; MDiv, University of the South; PhD, Emory University

-Porter Taylor comes to the School of Divinity to initiate an Episcopal Studies Program.
-His interests in this area are The Book of Common Prayer, Episcopal history and liturgy, and Anglican theology.
-He is also working on a project to use personal storytelling of one's faith journey as a tool for evangelism.
-Taylor conducts workshops in this area.
-He has taught homiletics classes at Virginia Theological Seminary and The Theology School of the University of the South.
-Before being ordained, he taught American Literature at Belmont University.
+Taylor joined the School of Divinity in 2017 to initiate an Episcopal Studies Program.
+His interests in this area include The Book of Common Prayer, Episcopal history and liturgy, and Anglican theology.
+Taylor is working on a project to use personal storytelling of one's faith journey as a tool for evangelism and conducts workshops in this area.
+He has taught homiletics classes at Virginia

+Theological Seminary and The Theology School of the University of the South.
+Before being ordained, Taylor taught American Literature at Belmont University.
 As a consequence, he has a passion for using stories, novels, and poems as a theological lens.
-Taylor retired as the sixth Episcopal Bishop of Western North Carolina in 2016.
+Taylor is the sixth Episcopal Bishop of Western North Carolina and retired from that position in 2016.
 He is trained as a Spiritual Director by the Shalem Institute.

-Michelle Voss Roberts Associate Dean for Academic Affairs and Associate Professor of Theology BA, Calvin College; MTS, Candler School of Theology, Emory University; PhD, Emory
+Neal H. Walls Associate Dean for Academic Affairs and Associate Professor of Old Testament Interpretation